-- 6.1 The Pension Board is currently considering whether its structure could be improved.
-It has asked Officers to provide a paper, which will be presented to the Pension Committee in the June 2022 meeting, looking at the approaches being taken across the market. - 6.2 The consideration of the Pension Board's structure is part of an ongoing commitment to ensure the Pension Board is operating as effectively as possible and in the best position it can be to fulfil its role of supporting the Pension Committee.
+- 6.1 The Pension Board is currently considering whether it believes its structure could be improved.
+It has asked Officers to provide a paper, which will be presented to a future meeting, looking at the approaches being taken across the LGPS looking at beak practice. - 6.2 The consideration of the Pension Board's structure is part of an ongoing commitment to ensure the Pension Board is operating as effectively as possible and in the best position it can be to fulfil its role of supporting the Pension Committee.